sitrucp/covid_canada_vaccinations/README.md

 The visualizations include the following data:

-* Count of vaccine dose administered to-date across Canada as reported by provinces (blue bars).
+* Actual count of vaccine doses administered to-date across Canada as reported by provinces (blue bars).

-* Calculated count of projected dose administration required to fully vaccinate age 15+ population by Sep 30, 2021 (gray bars).
+* Calculated count of dose administration remaining that is required to fully vaccinate age 15+ population by Sep 30, 2021 (gray bars)..

 The total calculated count of projected dose administration for Canada and each province is equal to their respective population's x 2, minus the count of doses administered to-date.